 - Other capital items (which can include capital work to boilers or other services)

-B) Definition of capital expenditure for which LA is responsible (as per Blue Book)
+B) Capital expenditure for which LA is responsible

 - Maintenance of playing fields (including sports pitches and hard surfaced games areas)